Seefaaa/dreamluau-ts/README.md

 ## Planned Features

-- **Standalone `byond-types` package** &mdash; `packages/types` will be published as a standalone npm package, so anyone can install it directly in their own TypeScriptToLua projects without needing the full monorepo.
+- **Standalone `byond-types` package**: `packages/types` will be published as a standalone npm package, so anyone can install it directly in their own TypeScriptToLua projects without needing the full monorepo.
-- **Project generator** &mdash; A scaffolding package (similar to `create-app` or `create-dreamluau`) that bootstraps a complete, ready-to-use Dreamluau + TypeScriptToLua project with types, build config, and all.
+- **Project generator**: A scaffolding package (similar to `create-app` or `create-dreamluau`) that bootstraps a complete, ready-to-use Dreamluau + TypeScriptToLua project with types, build config, and all.

-## Contact

-- Discord: `seefaaa`